alig2039/project3-datanalysis/README.md

 ## User Experience (UX)

 -   ### Design
-    -   #### Colour Scheme
-        -   The two main colours used are black, and white.
-    -   #### Typography
-        -   The Montserrat font is the main font used throughout the whole website with Sans Serif as the fallback font in case for any reason the font isn't being imported into the site correctly.
-Montserrat is a clean font used frequently in programming, so it is both attractive and appropriate.
+    -   Since the application is a commandline application, it has a simple User interface consisting of black background and white text.

+    - The font of the interface is monospace.

 ## Features

--   Runs in a commandline
+- Runs in a commandline.
+- Prompts a user for input wen needed

 ## Technologies Used